 The duo delved into the jungle, going deep into unknown territory.
 It was pitch-black, with the thick leaves of the trees covering whatever light there was, offset only by the glow of the knife Lirus took and the purple fire Nocta summoned.
 The only noises were those of several insects, each of them making their own distincive sound, breaking whatever silence there could have been.

 As Lirus and Nocta went further and further, however, something felt wrong.
 They were both filled with nameless paranoia, staring side-to-side into the darkness, expecting... something.
 But that something never came, making them all the more uneasy.
-The barely-visible blackness surrounding them kept playing at their minds, holding each others hands tightly as they walked along.
+The barely-visible blackness surrounding them kept playing at their minds, leading them to hold each other's hands.

 This kept on until they wandered out into a large open area.
 It was a spacious field filled with several boulders, with the lavender light of the moon being a welcome change as opposed to the inky blackness of before.
 The duo then stepped towards the middle of the field, looking around.